dotnet/csharpstandard/standard/lexical-structure.md

 - `#nullable enable warnings`: Enables the nullable warnings flag.
 The nullable annotations flag is unaffected.
 - `#nullable restore warnings`: Restores the nullable warnings flag to the state specified by the external mechanism, if any.
 The nullable annotations flag is unaffected.

 The nullable state of expressions is tracked at all times.
-The state of the annotation flag determines the initial null state of a variable declaration.
+The state of the annotation flag and the presence or absence of a nullable annotation, `?`, determines the initial null state of a variable declaration.
 Warnings are only issued when the warnings flag is enabled.

 > *Example*: The example
 >